Mount Everest

 Table of Contents

 Sir Edmund Hillary of New Zealand and Tenzing Norgay Sherpa of Nepal achieved the first ascent of Everest on May 29, 1953, leading a British expedition led by John Hunt.
 The initial attempt on Everest was in 1921, led by Lt.
 Colonel Charles Howard-Bury, primarily from the Tibetan side, as Nepal remained closed to outsiders until 1950.
-Since the historic ascent in 1953, over a thousand climbers have reached Everest's summit, with Apa Sherpa holding the record for 21 ascents.
-The commonly traversed route is the south-east ridge.
-Noteworthy achievements include Reinhold Messner and Peter Habelar's pioneering ascent without bottled oxygen, and Messner's subsequent solo climb, marking significant milestones in Everest's climbing history.
+Since the historic ascent in 1953, over 1,000 climbers have reached Everest's summit, with Apa Sherpa holding the record for 21 ascents.
+The commonly traversed route is the southeast ridge.
+Noteworthy achievements include Reinhold Messner and Peter Habelar's pioneering ascent without bottled oxygen and Messner's subsequent solo climb, marking significant milestones in Everest's climbing history.

 Tika